 Off campus facilities

 In addition to the Hawthorn property, the School has about 80 hectares of forest in the hills at Healesville east of Melbourne and a residential seaside camp at Cowes on Phillip Island.
 The camp at Cowes is the site of a one week orientation camp for all Year 7 students early in the year and Healesville is the location of Year 9 retreats.
-A lodge for the use of boarders has been built near Mansfield, 130 km northeast of Melbourne.

 Three houses provide accommodation of the highest standard for boys from the country or overseas.